What is Sustainable Christmas? We show you how you can do something good for the environment and yourself with simple tips

 8. Christmas dinner: healthy and enough for everyone

-To prevent unnecessary food leftovers after the Christmas feast, plan the Christmas shopping and feasting ahead and resource-saving.
-If it's a goose, make sure it's from certified organic origin.
+In order to avoid unnecessary leftovers after the Christmas feast, plan your Christmas shopping and the festive meal in a forward-looking and resource-saving way.
+If you want it to be a goose, make sure it comes from certified organic sources.
 Use leftovers sensibly: For example, you can conjure up a cheese fondue from cheese leftovers.

 With leftover bread you can surprise your guests at Christmas breakfast with “Poor Knights”, a traditional fried leftover meal made from bread breaded with egg, cinnamon and sugar.
-Think of those who spend Christmas alone or in the cold, and find out to which charitable associations or panels you can donate food.
-With this you make the festival of love so many unknown people a special joy.
+Think in good time of those who spend Christmas alone or in the cold and find out which charitable associations or tables you can donate food to.
+With this you make so many unknown people a special joy at the festival of love.

 Here you can find recipes for Christmas cocktails to brighten up the run-up to Christmas